 4. What should I prioritize – emergency fund, savings, insurance, or investments?

 As seen from the financial freedom pyramid below, the third most important thing in your financial journey is to make sure that you have enough savings and emergency funds to maintain a positive cash flow.
 Both life insurance and investments only come once you’ve built a safety net.
 The good news is that you do not have to do this one step at a time.
-If your current cash flow will allow you to pay off your debt, start building your emergency fund, and even let you buy insurance or invest a little all at the same tie, you can definitely do so.
+If your current cash flow allows you to pay off your debt, start building your emergency fund, and even let you buy insurance or invest a little all at the same tie, you can do so.

 5. I have existing debts that aren’t fully paid yet.
 Can I still start building my emergency fund?

 The best-case scenario is that you can do both: pay off your debts while building your emergency fund.
-In this way, you are eliminating your debt and at the same time, you are making sure that in the next emergency, you will not have to get another loan.
+In this way, you are eliminating your debt, and at the same time, you are making sure that in the next emergency, you will not have to get another loan.

-Now, if your current cash flow can only let you pick one, prioritize paying off your debt.
+If your current cash flow can only let you pick one, prioritize paying off your debt.
 If you let the interest on your debt accumulate, it will skyrocket and become harder to manage.
 Most banks do offer refinancing or easier payment terms on your loans if you request it from them.

 You will lose money with your emergency fund because of inflation, but your investments should help you make up for it.